Skip over main navigation

 Finding the right child for you

 Once you become an approved adopter, it’s time to start looking for the right child or children that will join your family.
+This is called the 'family finding' or 'matching stage.'

-Adoption panel
+Adoption Panel

 • Initial visit